Former Cubs Manager Joe Maddon’s Advice for Baseball and Business

-Chicago Cubs manager Joe Maddon has become a beloved figure in the city after just two years, and his frequent quips – dubbed “Maddonisms” – are often quoted on T-shirts and in the media.
-As the Cubs look to win the World Series for the first time in more than a century (108 years, if you’re scoring at home), Maddon remains cool at all times.
+Even as the Cubs looked to win the World Series for the first time in more than a century (108 years, if you’re scoring at home), Maddon remained cool at all times.
 [Spoiler Alert: It happened!]
-He’s asked his players to do the same – to treat the post-season as they would any other game, sticking to what’s worked all year.
+He asked his players to do the same – to treat the post-season as they would any other game, sticking to what’s worked all year.

 Image: Courtesy of the Chicago Cubs